-Original Medicare does not provide coverage for dental care, procedures, or supplies.
+Original Medicare (Parts A and B) does not provide coverage for dental care, procedures, or supplies.

-Medicare Part C plans offer additional services such as dental coverage.
+Medicare Advantage (Part C) plans offer additional services such as dental coverage.

 However, there are methods where your Medicare plan may pay for dentures.
 This is true if you have a Medicare Advantage plan that includes dental coverage for dentures.
 Because Medicare Advantage is private insurance, the types of coverage can vary by plan.